-• Contact your instructor and technical support the same day you are experiencing technical difficulties and work out a plan with your instructor to make up missed assignments.

-• Contact your Academic Counselor or Campus-based Online Advocate (for PLUS students) and advise them of your technical difficulties within 48 hours.

-• If your technical difficulties will not be fixed for a prolonged period, it is the student's responsibility to find another source for internet service such as a public library or a friend's computer.
+- Contact your instructor and technical support the same day you are experiencing technical difficulties and work out a plan with your instructor to make up missed assignments. - Contact your Academic Counselor and advise them of your technical difficulties within 48 hours. - If your technical difficulties will not be fixed for a prolonged period, it is the student's responsibility to find another source for internet service such as a public library or a friend's computer.

 • Failure to notify the instructor will be considered a missed deadline.
 All assigned work must be completed regardless of the reason for absence.
-Please be advised in the unforeseen event that you would need to formally withdraw from the course this must be done by contacting your Academic Counselor or Campus-based Online Advocate (for PLUS students).
+Please be advised in the unforeseen event that you would need to formally withdraw from the course this must be done by contacting your Academic Counselor